Analysis: Who has the toughest Pac-12 football schedule in 2021?

 Division road: Oregon, Cal and Washington

-Comment: The Cougars have one of the softest non-conference schedules in the conference.
-But that’s offset by the wrong South misses and an arduous intra-division road schedule.
-Judging by the mid-season placement of the BYU game, it appears WSU will play a conference game on Week Three.
+Comment: The Cougars have one of the softest nonconference schedules in the conference.
+But that’s offset by the wrong South misses and an arduous intradivision road schedule.
+Judging by the midseason placement of the BYU game, it appears WSU will play a conference game in Week 3.
 We wonder if it’s USC, and if it’s on a Friday.

 9. Washington

-Non-conference: vs. Montana (Sept.
+Nonconference: vs. Montana (Sept.
 4), at Michigan (Sept.
 11), vs. Arkansas State (Sept.
 18)

 South opponents: Arizona State (home), UCLA (home), Arizona (road), Colorado (road)